Different Perspectives on FLP Impossibility: New Paradigm for Termination

 \textbf{Definition 1}: \textit{Vector Agreement.} A type of agreement where $ n $ processes $P_i$, $i\in\{1,...,n\}$ : a) start with individual initial value $v_i$ that can be a vector with finite number of elements; b) individually compose an $ n $-vector $V_i=(v_1,...,v_n)$; and c) terminate when no less than the required for quorum number of processes $P_i$ agree on a vector $V=(v_1,...,v_n)$ containing at least the initial values $v_i$ of the agreed processes while the rest of vector elements can be replaced with a $ \varnothing $, denoting an empty element.

-Not every conceivable vector agreement is good for the purposes of this paper.
-Definition 1 is an example of vector agreement that is good and solved in synchrony \cite{PeaseShostakLamport80}.
+Definition 1 is for vector agreement that was solved in synchrony \cite{PeaseShostakLamport80} and is good for the purposes of this paper.
 It excludes any agreement about a vector that is composed with interpretation of the content of the initial values or depends on their content.